-CIVIL SOCIETY PITCH is a unique initiative at East-European level, which aims to bring in contact filmmakers willing to expose a facet of the regional social, economic or political situation through art and activists immersed in this same reality.
-The goal of our program is to join these different experiences and sensibilities in view of long-term collaborations between professionals from Romania, Republic of Moldova, Bulgaria and Hungary.
+CIVIL SOCIETY PITCH is a unique East-European initiative, which aims to bring in contact filmmakers who are willing to expose a certain facet of the regional social, economic, or political situation through art and activists immersed in this same reality.
+The goal of our program is to join these different experiences and sensibilities in view of long-term collaborations between professionals from Romania, the Republic of Moldova, Bulgaria, and Hungary.

-The 4th edition of the international program includes five phases and it will be held between March 2020 and March 2021 according to the following agenda:
+The structure of the international program includes five phases and will be held over one year starting spring, according to the following agenda:

-1. pitching session, match-making and acceleration phase (July 2020)
+1. pitching session, match-making, and acceleration phase (April/May)

-We will select aprox.
-15 NGOs and 20 filmmakers from the four aforementioned countries.
-They will be matched into mixed teams (filmmaker + NGO) that will research and develop film ideas for several months with mentorship from One World Romania.
-In March 2021 we will invite the best 5 teams to take part at the final Pitching Session.
-The 4000 euro prize for development will be awarded to one of the filmmakers, in order to support the production of the project that was developed with the help of the partner NGO.
+During the first phase of the program a number of maximum 15 NGOs and 20 filmmakers from the four aforementioned countries are selected to attend the professional trainings.
+They will be matched into mixed teams (filmmaker + NGO) that will research and develop film ideas for several months with mentorship from One World Romania, and exactly after one year we will invite the best teams (a minimum of 3) to take part in the final Pitching Session.

 CIVIL SOCIETY PITCH AWARDS – PREVIOUS EDITIONS:

 71 filmmakers and 45 NGOs participated in the four previous editions and the Civil Society Awards went to the following teams: director Iulia Stoian & Centrul FILIA and Funky Citizens for the film THE INVISIBLE (2016), director Eliza Zdru & Teach for Romania for the film LEARNING TEACHING (2017), director Laurențiu Garofeanu & Center for Legal Resources for the film LOST AND FOUND (2019), director Andreea Udrea & Identity Education for the documentary DEEAX (2022).